Tomato Bruschetta Recipe for Canning

 Canning Bruschetta.
 How to use Ball's "Complete Book of Home Preserving" recipe "Bruschetta in a Jar" to can delicious bruschetta.

-Keyword Canning, Tomatoes, Water Bath Canning
+Keyword Canning, Steam Canning, Tomatoes, Water Bath Canning

 Prep Time 20 minutes